rrDumpTruck/Obsidian.Vault/Channel Ideas.md

 ---

-Fargo: Talking about the importance of repetitive dialogue in tv and movies.
+<span style="color:#7030a0">Fargo</span>: Talking about the importance of repetitive dialogue in tv and movies.

 Fargo season 5 is scheduled to air late 2023.
 Maybe wait until the season is finished to make a 5 season vid.
 Alternatively make a video for just the first season as it is the most thematically stable.

+Limited audience reach, unless it becomes popular again or I get really creative.

 ---

-**Classical Music: Understanding the psychology and effects of music with a focus on classical and baroque styled works.** Work on developing an understanding of what causes us to react certain ways to different types of music.
+<span style="color:#7030a0">Classical Music</span>: Understanding the psychology and effects of music with a focus on classical and baroque styled works.** Work on developing an understanding of what causes us to react certain ways to different types of music.

 This is good in principle but may lack a popular audience, maybe a good one for when an audience is already formed.